If I Stay by Gayle Forman

 Seventeen-year-old Mia has everything: a promising career as a cellist, awesome former-punk parents that really get her and her music, and best of all, an understanding alterna-rock boyfriend who is the yang to her yin.
 Then one day on a routine drive near their home, her family is involved in a terrible car accident.
 Mia’s life is nearly lost.
 Now treading a fuzzy comatose line between life and death, Mia has to decide whether she wants to give up and let go or stay and fight.
 As the minutes tick by during the the longest day of Mia’s life, she mentally contemplates the consequences of either choice.
 Friends and relatives move in and out of her hospital room and her memory, each one weighing in on Mia’s decision, whether they know it or not.
 As the dawn breaks the day after her accident, Mia finally decides what she wants to do.
 Then one last person speaks, and everything changes once again…you may think you’ve read this story before, but you haven’t.
 Not the way Gayle Forman tells it, in an unsentimental and sincere way that may remind you of certain other well-crafted weep-tastic reads on this list, but which has a unique style all its own.
 Best of all are Forman’s characterizations, especially of Mia’s punk rock parents, who remain realistically cool for adults, despite their suburban trappings.
-You won’t want to miss this evocative tearjerker, which will be wending its way to a library or bookstore near you April 2009.
+You won’t want to miss this evocative tearjerker, which will soon be a movie directed by former Twilight director Catherine Hardwicke.
 (2 weepies)

 Wow… this sounds great!
 I will definitely be looking for this one when it comes out.
 Thanks for posting!